 My wife and I have driven scenic California Highway 1 from San Francisco to Los Angeles with a stop at San Luis Obispo and the Hearst Castle.
 This experience offered us, the best American coastal scenery in our life time.
-My next posting will be our leisurely trip from San Francisco to Mendocino passing through Point Reyes National Park and Bodega Bay in the late 1980's.( Posting Number 14).

 Some of California's best views lie along the coast road between San Francisco and Los Angeles.
 The most dramatic scenery is on the stretch between Carmel and San Simeon.